Reviews and Ramblings

 The film’s value is also bolstered by being exactly the sort of “whodunit” you’ll expect it to be if you’ve if you’ve seen your share of giallo flicks.
 Even if you haven’t, you’d still be able to tell fairly early on that this film is building to a wildly implausible, indefensible twist when it comes time to reveal the killer.
 Part of the fun is guessing how much of a cheat the revelation will be.
 Will it be someone who was barely in the film at all?
 Someone with a motive out of the leftmost part of the field?
 Will the killer need to have damn near been in two places at once during some earlier point in the movie, with no explanation as to how they pulled this off?
 How are they going to make the killer’s identity as unlikely as possible?

-Related: Movie Review: THE TOLL
+Related: Movie Review: THE VAMPIRE DOLL

 In this regard Red Cats in a Glass Maze does not disappoint.
 The killer manages to be one of the characters you’ve probably narrowed it down to by the end, while simultaneously being someone you couldn’t have guessed did it based on any actual clues provided.